DataDavidProjects/rageformatter-nextjs/README.md

 ## 💌 Feedback

 Loved it?
 Hated it?
-Found a bug while turning your fireball into a snowflake?
-Let us know!
+Found a bug?
+Let me know!

 ---

-**RageFormatter - Turning Fiery Words to Frosty Prose since 2023.**
+**RageFormatter - Because they do not pay you enough to be polite.**